Loop coproduct in Morse and Floer homology: -structure for loop space homology

+Let now $M$ be a closed connected manifold of dimension $n$.
+For simplicity, we assume that $M$ is oriented and we use untwisted coefficients in a commutative ring $R$; the necessary adjustments with twisted coefficients are explained in Appendix~\ref{sec:local-systems}.
+We denote

-In this subsection we describe the homology coproduct in terms of Morse theory on the loop space.
-This description will be used to prove Sullivan's relation and to relate it to the secondary pair-of-pants coproduct on symplectic homology.
-The analysis is identical to the one in~\cite{AS,Cohen-Schwarz} and we refer to there for details.
+Our goal in this subsection is to construct an $A_2^+$-structure on the Morse complex of $\Lambda$.
+The analysis underlying the Morse complex is identical to the one in~\cite{AS,Cohen-Schwarz} and we refer to there for details.